Upcoming Events

 10:00 a.m.–6:00 p.m.

-Join the Outdoor Program on a trip to Oregon's clearest lake: Waldo!
+Join the OP on a trip to Oregons clearest lake: Waldo!
 Where's Waldo?
 At the top of the Willamette watershed!
 This beautiful lake will be great to enjoy on a kayak or stand up paddle board (SUP).

 8:30 a.m.–6:30 p.m.

-Thousands of years ago, Newberry Volcano erupted and created a deep caldera.
+Thousands of years ago, Newberry Vpolcano erupted and created a deep caldera.
 Now filled with water, we call this caldera Paulina Lake!
 Come vsit this beautiful site with the Outdoor Program.

 This outing will go out Sunday, June 9 from 8:30am to 6:30pm at the OP Rental Barn (1225 E. 18th Ave).
 This outing is open to students only.
 It has a mandatory pre-trip meeting at 5pm on Thursday, June 6 at the OP Rental Barn.